The blow-up of a singularity at the module of derivations

 is a free $\Ss{X,p}$-module.
-Since we assume the Zariski–Lipman conjecture (see Remark \ref{Z-L}) holds, it follows that $\Ss{X,p}$ is regular.
+Since we assume the Zariski–Lipman conjecture holds, it follows that $\Ss{X,p}$ is regular.
 As this holds for every point $p \in X$, we conclude that $X$ is not singular. \end{proof}

 If we already have a criterion that tells us when the blow-up has resolved the singularities, then it is natural to ask the following question:

 \begin{question} Let \(X\) be an algebraic variety over a perfect field \(k\) of characteristic $p\geq0$.
 Suppose that we iteratively blow-up of $X$ at the module \(\Ders(\Ss{X})\).
 Does this process end after finitely many steps? \end{question}